Activities in the beautiful Moremi Game Reserve and Okavango Delta

-It is both a permanent and seasonal home to a wide variety of wildlife: elephants, giraffes, buffalos, hippos, blue wildebeests, jackal, impalas, kudu, red lechwe, sable antelope, roan antelope, Nile crocodiles and other species of antelope are part of the resident Reserve population and all love to take a splash in Moremi’s fresh waters.
+It is both a permanent and seasonal home to a wide variety of wildlife: elephant, giraffes, buffalo, hippo, blue wildebeest, jackal, impala, kudu, red lechwe, sable antelope, roan antelope, Nile crocodile and other species of antelope are part of the resident Game Reserve population and all love to have a splash in Moremi’s freshwaters.

 The chance to see the “big five” are high since the white rhino was reintroduced in the Reserve in the Chief’s Island area.
 Moremi boats over 500 species of bird including the slaty egret and the wattled cranes.

 If you are coming through Chobe National Park and you plan to spend some days around the Reserve, the entrance is the North Gate of Khwai.

 If you are not crossing Chobe, but only visiting its riverfront around Kasane, you’ll get to Maun by driving on the main road.
 Maun is the gateway-town for all the activities through Okavango Delta and Moremi Game Reserve like game drive (the Maqwee south gate is 99 km), scenic flight over the Delta and trip with motorboat and cruise along the narrow papyrus-lines channels of the mighty Okavango Delta.